Force-sensing resistor: Operation principle of FSRs

 There are two major operation principles in force-sensing resistors: percolation and quantum tunneling.
-Although both phenomena actually occur simultaneously in the conductive polymer, one phenomenon dominates over the other depending on particle concentration.
-Particle concentration is also referred in literature as the filler volume fraction $\phi$.
+Although both phenomena co-occur in the conductive polymer, one phenomenon dominates over the other depending on particle concentration.
+Particle concentration is also referred in the literature as the filler volume fraction $\phi$.
 More recently, new mechanistic explanations have been established to explain the performance of force-sensing resistors; these are based on the property of contact resistance $R_C$ occurring between the sensor electrodes and the conductive polymer.
 Specifically the force induced transition from Sharvin contacts to conventional Holm contacts.
 The contact resistance, $R_C$, plays an important role in the current conduction of force-sensing resistors in a twofold manner.
 First, for a given applied stress $\sigma$, or force $F$, a plastic deformation occurs between the sensor electrodes and the polymer particles thus reducing the contact resistance.
 Second, the uneven polymer surface is flattened when subjected to incremental forces, and therefore, more contact paths are created; this causes an increment in the effective Area for current conduction $A$.
 At a macroscopic scale, the polymer surface is smooth.
 However, under a scanning electron microscope, the conductive polymer is irregular due to agglomerations of the polymeric binder.

-Up to date, there is not a comprehensive model capable of predicting all the non-linearities observed in force-sensing resistors.
+To date, no comprehensive model is capable of predicting all the non-linearities observed in force-sensing resistors.
 The multiple phenomena occurring in the conductive polymer turn out to be too complex such to embrace them all simultaneously; this condition is typical of systems encompassed within condensed matter physics.
 However, in most cases, the experimental behavior of force-sensing resistors can be grossly approximated to either the percolation theory or to the equations governing quantum tunneling through a rectangular potential barrier.

 Percolation in FSRs

 The percolation phenomenon dominates in the conductive polymer when the particle concentration is above the percolation threshold $\phi_c$.
-A force-sensing resistor operating on the basis of percolation exhibits a positive coefficient of pressure, and therefore, an increment in the applied pressure causes an increment in the electrical resistance $R$, For a given applied stress $\sigma$, the electrical resistivity $\rho$ of the conductive polymer can be computed from:
+A force-sensing resistor operating based on percolation exhibits a positive coefficient of pressure, and therefore, an increment in the applied pressure causes an increment in the electrical resistance $R$, For a given applied stress $\sigma$, the electrical resistivity $\rho$ of the conductive polymer can be computed from:

-where $\rho_0$ matches for a prefactor depending on the transport properties of the conductive polymer and $x$ is the critical conductivity exponent.
-Under percolation regime, the particles are separated from each other when mechanical stress is applied, this causes a net increment in the device's resistance.
+where $\rho_0$ matches for a prefactor depending on the transport properties of the conductive polymer, and $x$ is the critical conductivity exponent.
+Under percolation regime, the particles are separated from each other when mechanical stress is applied; this causes a net increment in the device's resistance.